base-org/web/apps/base-docs/tutorials/docs/2-coinbase-smart-wallet.md

 You'll need to be comfortable deploying your app to [Vercel], or using another solution on your own.
 Check out our tutorial on [deploying with Vercel] if you need a refresher!

+### Onchain Apps

+The tutorial assumes you're comfortable with the basics of deploying an app and connecting it to a smart contract.
+If you're still learning this part, check out our tutorials in [Base Camp] for [Building an Onchain App].

 ---

 ## Building the Contract